sabifo4/PhyloPhysalia24/PhylogenyInference/README.md

 done
 ```

-First, we will access one of the directories we have just created and run one chain under one model:
+Then, we will access one of the directories we have just created and run one chain under one model:

 ```sh
 # Run from `mpi-pb`